Main Hall of the New Dandenong Oasis

 The Dandenong Wellbeing Centre has been designed to include a broad range of facilities, as determined by the Greater Dandenong Aquatic Strategy (2019) and refined through subsequent community and stakeholder engagement.

-Council resolved in September 2019 to develop a new aquatic and wellbeing centre at Mills Reserve to replace the existing Dandenong Oasis, which is over 40 years old and no longer meeting the needs of the community.
+Council resolved in September 2019 to develop a new aquatic and wellbeing centre at Mills Reserve to replace the existing Dandenong Oasis, which is more than 40 years old and no longer meeting the needs of the community.

 This major infrastructure project is a key recommendation from Council’s Aquatic Strategy, which is based on the vision to get “more people, more active, more often”.

-The Aquatic Strategy identifies the new aquatic centre as an indoor multi-purpose facility that will complement the nearby Noble Park Aquatic Centre (NPAC) and have a targeted focus on allied health, passive activity, education, fitness and wellness.
+The Aquatic Strategy identified the new Wellbeing Centre as an indoor multi-purpose facility that will complement the nearby Noble Park Aquatic Centre (NPAC) and have a targeted focus on allied health, passive activity, education, fitness and wellness.

 Council appointed a design team led by CO-OP Studio in April 2021 to design the new centre.
-The design process drew on previous planning and consultation undertaken as part of the Aquatic Strategy which involved over 1570 engagements/community responses.
+The design process drew on previous planning and consultation undertaken as part of the Aquatic Strategy which involved more than 1570 engagements/community responses.

 The design process was guided by the following guiding principles: